 As part of our commitment, we have extensively invested in our portfolio, including our two approved products, PROCYSBI® and QUINSAIR™, in order to bring breakthrough therapies to patients in need of new treatment options.

 Twice-a-day PROCYSBI (cysteamine bitartrate) delayed-release capsules received FDA approval in April 2013 for the management of nephropathic cystinosis in adults and children six years and older and is the first product Raptor Pharmaceuticals, brought to market.
 The label was expanded for children as young as two in August 2015.
 In Europe, PROCYSBI gastro-resistant hard capsules of cysteamine (as mercaptamine bitartrate) received European Commission approval in September 2013 for the treatment of proven nephropathic cystinosis.

 The PROCYSBI molecule, RP103, is currently in development for several additional indications:

-Raptor holds U.S. orphan drug designation for RP103 in Huntington’s disease.
-Raptor holds intellectual property for the use of cysteamine in HD and other neurodegenerative disorders including Parkinson’s disease, Rett and the treatment of MeCP2-associated disorders.
-For additional information, please visit Products & Pipeline.
+Raptor holds U.S. orphan drug designation(s) for RP103 in Huntington’s disease and intellectual property for the use of cysteamine in Huntington’s disease and other neurodegenerative disorders including Parkinson’s disease, Rett Syndrome, and MeCP2-associated disorders.
+For additional information, please visit the Pipeline page.